Eva Dugan: Imprisonment

-To pay for her own coffin, Dugan gave interviews to the press for $1.00 each and sold embroidered handkerchiefs that she knit while she was imprisoned.
+To pay for her own coffin, Dugan gave interviews to the press for $1.00 each and sold embroidered handkerchiefs that she knitted while she was imprisoned.
 She also made for her hanging a silk, beaded "jazz dress", but later relented and wore a cheap dress as she was worried that her silk wrapper "might get mussed".
-She remained so upbeat that Time magazine called her "Cheerful Eva" in a March 3, 1930, story about her execution.
+She remained so upbeat that Time magazine called her "Cheerful Eva" in a March 3, 1930 story about her execution.

 Execution

 The day before the hanging, there were rumors she planned to kill herself first.
 Her cell was searched, and a bottle of raw ammonia and three razor blades hidden in a dress were confiscated.

 Dugan's appeal for clemency on the grounds of mental illness was denied, and she was taken to the gallows at 5 a.m. on February 21, 1930.
 She was the first woman to be executed by the state, and it was the first execution in Arizona history that allowed women to be witnesses.

+She cooked her own last meal in her cell and played cards with other inmates until almost midnight.
+She preferred not to be buried in the State standard issued coffin and so she bought her own more elaborate coffin by way of selling bead work and collecting .50 cents from each of her visitors.

 According to a newspaper account, Dugan was composed as she mounted the gallows.
 She told the guards, "Don't hold my arms so tight, the people will think I'm afraid."
 She swayed slightly when the noose was put around her neck and shook her head in the negative when she was asked if she had any final words.

 The trap was sprung at 5:11.
 At the end of the drop, the snap of the rope decapitated her and sent her head rolling to a stop at the feet of the spectators.
 Her heart continued to pump blood out of her severed neck, spurting blood for several minutes after the decapitation.
 The grisly scene caused five witnesses (two women and three men) to faint.
 Dugan was one of the last persons to be hanged by Arizona.
-There were only three more hangings: Refugio Macias on March 7, 1930, Herbert Young on August 21, 1931, and Earl Gardner on July 12, 1936.
+There were only three more hangings: Refugio Macias on March 7, 1930, Herbert Young on August 21, 1931, and Earl Gardner, who was hanged by federal government on July 12, 1936.

 The gallows were replaced in Arizona by the gas chamber in 1934 and lethal injection in 1993.
-Dugan is the only woman ever executed by Arizona.
+As of February 2024, Dugan is the only woman ever executed by Arizona.